Audacious Warrior provides joint training opportunities

+Explosive Ordnance Disposal technicians from multiple services and countries converged on Volk Field Air National Guard Base May 13, for the tenth annual Audacious Warrior exercise.

-U.S. Air Force Senior Airman Benito Pacheco, EOD technician with the Nebraska Air National Guard's 155th Air Refueling Wing, prepares to employ a percusion actuated nuetralizer May 13, 2024, as part of the Audacious Warrior exercise at Volk Field Air National Guard Base in central Wisconsin.
-The nine day exercise was hosted by the Wisconsin ANG's 115th Fighter Wing, and included over 70 participants assigned to the Air National Guard, U.S. Air Force Reserve and U.S. Marine Corps, as well as military EOD specialists from the Czech Republic.
-(U.S. Air National Guard photo by Senior Master Sgt.
-Paul Gorman)
+The 11-day exercise was hosted by the 115th Fighter Wing and included over 70 participants assigned to the Air National Guard, U.S. Air Force Reserve and U.S. Marine Corps, as well as military EOD specialists from the Czech Republic.

+“Joint exercises can be invaluable for a small flight that primarily trains in an isolated home station environment,” said Senior Master Sgt.
+Erich Sanford, 115th Fighter Wing EOD superintendent and exercise coordinator.
+“They allow critical cross-pollination of ideas and techniques that can broaden the perspective of everyone involved.”

+The training incorporated realistic scenarios consistent with both U.S. based operations and worldwide contingency deployments to include the detection and render safe procedures for land mines, booby traps, drones and unexploded ordnance.

 |Date Taken: